reciprocity/zenlib/README.md

 ### Releasing changes

 Once you're finished with your changes you need to open a PR from your feature branch to master.
 Once your PR is approved and merged your changes will be released automatically to NPM.

+### Web components
+To build multiselect* as web component, run `yarn build:multiselect-wc`.
+It builds js files and puts them into *zenlib2/dist/*

+*Currently multiselect is the only supported web component from Zenlib.
+Todo: Also make other components exportable as web components.